This super easy red potato salad with dill recipe is refreshing and delicious with delightfully fresh herbs and flavors.

 I LOVE a good potato salad.
 You know, the delicious homemade kind that just makes you think of childhood and picnics.
 Not too bland, not too vinegar-y, just right.

 Then, place the pot over medium-high heat until the water is boiling.
 Once it boils, set a timer for 15 minutes and check the potatoes with a fork at that point.
-If they are tender enough to easily pierce with a form, they're ready.
+If they are tender enough to easily pierce with a fork, they're ready.
 If not, boil a minute or two more and check again until tender.

 Once they're ready, just drain in the colander and set aside to cool.